I’m ADHD, Now What???

 Here’s a disclaimer: While going through this, you may feel 'information overload' and need to put it away for a bit.
 That’s okay.
 Therapy is a shortcut that skips going down the long and time consuming information rabbit hole.
 Arrange a therapy appointment to help adapt this information specifically for you.

-Processing the Information
+Processing The Information

 Learning that you have ADHD later in life can be a lot to process.
 You may react in various ways, including shock, anger, grief, or relief.
 It can explain many things, but it may also leave you with many unanswered questions.